31 JANUARY 2020

 The next step is to notify the Charity Commission and the Privy Council Office about the proposals and invite their comments.
 We do not know how long these organisations will take to comment on the proposals, but it is expected to take several weeks.

 Once the Charity Commission and Privy Council Office have provided their comments, Council will be able to draw up a detailed timetable for enacting the changes, and this will of course be communicated to the Fellowship.
-The process and timetable are determined by the Statutes, Chapter 18 /about-us/governance/.
+The process and timetable are determined by the Statutes, Chapter 18 /about-us/how-we-run/.
 The process will involve circulating the proposals to the Fellowship in order that Fellows may propose amendments (Statues 18.2 and 18.3).
 Council will then circulate a final draft containing the collated amendments for Fellows to vote on at a General Meeting (18.4.2).
 Please note that in this instance, postal and electronic voting will be available to Fellows who are unable to attend the meeting in person (Order 2.2).

 Because of the necessary period of notification to the Charity Commission, the Privy Council Office and consultation with the Fellowship, Council may not be able to have this finalised in time for the Anniversary Meeting in April 2020.
 However, Council are hoping to see this work completed, and the proposed reforms put to Fellows for a vote (in person, by post and online) as soon after that date as possible.